FAQ’s

 Why should I consider using a Divorce Coach if I already have an attorney?

 Family law attorneys have expertise in the law.
-Your attorney will apply the specific facts of your case to the law, will prepare your court documents, will manage statutory deadlines and prepare all paperwork associated with said deadlines, will (if necessary) prepare formal discovery, will represent you in court, will represent you outside of court (meet and confer, settlement negotiations, mediations, four-way conferences, and so forth), and most importantly will provide you with legal advice to weigh your legal options and understand your legal rights under the law.
-Beyond these very important responsibilities, there are many tasks that need to be accomplished in order for these processes to be carried out successfully.
-A Divorce Coach can assist with information and document organization for your attorney/legal team; work to outline and organize your case-related questions, wants, needs, and goals; and provide you with tools to present your custody, support, financial and property information in an organized, efficient and time-saving manner to your attorney/legal team.
-Think of it this way, a Divorce Coach is the bridge between the client and the attorney/legal team.
+Your attorney will apply the specific facts of your case to the law, will prepare your court documents, manage statutory deadlines and prepare all paperwork associated with the case-related deadlines, prepare formal discovery (if appropriate and necessary), represent you in court, represent you outside of court (meet and confer, settlement negotiations, mediations, and four-way conferences), and most importantly provide you with legal advice to weigh your legal options and understand your rights under the law.

 What is mediation?